abpframework/abp/docs/en/Multi-Tenancy.md

     });
 ```

-You must add the code on Configure section
+You must add this code to the Configure method as well.

 ```csharp
 // using Volo.Abp.MultiTenancy;